Early French Immersion

-Lotteries to determine placement in Early French Immersion Kindergarten at École Cedardale and École Pauline Johnson for September 2021 entry will be held at West Vancouver School District offices.
+Lotteries to determine placement in Early French Immersion Kindergarten at École Cedardale and École Pauline Johnson for the September 2022 entry will be held at West Vancouver School District offices.

 Applicants will be notified of the results via email, beginning with in-district applicants, in the order in which they were drawn, as soon as possible after the conclusion of the lotteries.
 As outlined in Board Administrative Procedure 300 4.1, parents will be given 24 hours to make the decision to accept a position offered.